The Art of Sales-CS Handoffs: Sales Vs (CS) Customer success

 Conversely, the low-touch strategy utilizes automated systems like chatbots, knowledge bases, and self-service tutorials.

-Both strategies have their place in customer success, depending on the complexity of the product and the customer’s needs.
-High-touch models are crucial for complex setups requiring personalized attention, whereas low-touch models can efficiently manage straightforward, high-volume customer interactions.
+Both strategies have their place in customer success, depending on the complexity of the product and the customer service team’s needs.
+High-touch models are crucial for complex setups and accounts requiring personalized attention, whereas low-touch models can efficiently manage straightforward, high-volume customer interactions.

 Case Study: TechWave’s Successful Sales to CS Handoff Strategy

 TechWave, a mid-sized software company, was struggling with customer churn post-sale.
-The issue was traced back to a disjointed handoff from sales to customer success (CS).
-Sales teams were focused on acquisition, often setting unrealistic expectations, while Customer Success teams were left to manage these expectations without adequate information.
+The issue was traced back to a disjointed sales handoff process from sales to customer success (CS).
+Sales teams were focused on closing deals and on acquisition, often setting unrealistic expectations, while Customer Success teams were left to manage these expectations without adequate information.

 The solution?
-TechWave revamped its handoff process with joint sales and Customer Success meetings to align on customer expectations and tailor support, significantly reducing churn.
+TechWave revamped its customer success handoff process with joint sales and Customer Success meetings to align on customer expectations and tailor support solutions, significantly reducing churn.

 Conclusion